Kingdom of Benin: Edo (1440–1897 CE)

-The state developed an advanced artistic culture, especially in its artifacts of brass alloy, iron, and ivory.
-These include wall plaques and life-sized heads depicting the Obas and Iyobas of Benin.
-These plaques also included other human, including Portuguese merchants, and animal figures as well as items like ceremonial belts.
-Ivory was also used, as seen in the carving of ivory into ornate boxes, combs, and armlets.
-The most well-known artifact is based on Queen Idia, now known as the Benin ivory mask.
-Ivory masks were meant to be worn around the waist of kings.
+The state also developed a sophisticated artistic tradition, particularly in works of brass alloy, iron, and ivory.
+These included wall plaques and life-sized heads depicting the Obas and Iyobas of Benin, as well as representations of other people, including Portuguese merchants, animals, and objects such as ceremonial belts.
+Ivory was carved into ornate boxes, combs, armlets, and masks.
+Among the best-known surviving works is the Benin ivory mask, traditionally associated with Queen Idia.
+Such ivory masks were designed to be worn at the waist by kings.